Computing, Business and Economics

 KEY STAGE 3

 Camborne Science and International Academy recognises the importance of computing in education, employment and industry.
-Because of this, our Key Stage 3 programme is compulsory for all Year 7 and Year 8 students and plays an vital part in the curriculum.
+Because of this, our Key Stage 3 programme is compulsory for all Year 7, 8 and 9 students and plays a vital part in the curriculum.

 “Whether you want to uncover the secrets of the universe, or you want to pursue a career in the 21st century, basic computer programming is an essential skill to learn.”
 Stephen Hawking